artsalliancemedia/smpteparsers/README.md

     {'screen 1', 'ABC123', ....}

-where `facility` is a Facility object, as defined in `facility.py`.
-Facility contains a variety of member variables to help you access any of the data it contains within it.
+where `facility` is a *Facility* object, as defined in `facility.py`. *Facility* contains a variety of member variables to help you access any of the data contained within it.

 #### Other options